-As countries around the world start re-opening their economy new realities are starting to emerge.
-For instance, it is now required to constantly wear face cover in public, observe measures of social distancing, and most notably the institutionalization of working from home and studying home from home.
-However, all those actions are positive for public health but negative for business.
-Indeed, confinement measures have stressed out from a business point of view, big observations that could have big implications for the commercial real estate market.
+As countries around the world start re-opening their economies, new realities are starting to emerge.
+For instance, it is now required to constantly wear a face cover in public, observe measures of social distancing, and most notably the institutionalization of working from home.
+The two later confinement measures have big implications for real estate.
+It could destroy the urban real estate market.

 - The rise of home delivery services

 - The democratization of working from home and studying from home policies

 A. The rise of home delivery services

 To be sure, this unfortunate situation became a goal mind for digital business leaders to push forward a new value proposition.
 Most businesses from restaurants, grocery shops, retailers, and even convenience stores are now offering home delivery services or something similar.
 Indeed, you can now practically find everything you need online and it would be delivered at your home any time of the day.

 Even though forced by necessity, some businesses discover new opportunities and in some cases expanded considerably their customer base.
 Certainly, the AB testing period A.K.A “Covid19 Home Confinement Period” revealed to have been extremely lucrative for some business owners.